 - Flavors: Toasted caramel, vanilla, oak, cinnamon

-Overall: Scoring an 8.5 out of 10, make no mistake, this bourbon is bold, though its modest proof might have you believe otherwise.
+Make no mistake, this bourbon is bold, though its modest proof might have you believe otherwise.
 On the nose we discovered strong aromas of oak and vanilla while the predominate flavors that struck our palettes were that of caramel, honey and unmistakable notes of vanilla and spice with a sharp, if only momentary, initial burn (which mellowed nicely) to remind you that yes, this is after all Kentucky Straight Bourbon.
 Unanimously our tasting panel enjoyed this bourbon best as the master distiller intended it… neat.
 In this fashion its many complexities, balance and skillful blending process can be appreciated fully.
 But if you like to mix it we found Jefferson’s to be a dangerously tasty base for mixing cocktails as well.
 Making it idea for… well, almost anyone!

 MIX IT UP… “Harvest Highball”

 Ingredients: 1.5 oz Jefferson’s Bourbon, 1 oz ginger liqueur, Apple cider and Cinnamon to garnish.

 Directions: In a cocktail shaker, shake the bourbon and ginger liqueur together with ice.
 Strain into a glass with ice in it.
 Fill the glass with apple cider and sprinkle fresh cinnamon on top.